 3.1.
 The NCWG should meet about once a year.
 A meeting should last approximately three days.

 3.2.
 It is important to have issues which would benefit from a face-to-face discussion on the agenda, which may not be known until near the meeting time.
-However, the venue and date of the next meeting shall be considered at the previous meeting, in order to facilitate participants’ travel arrangements.
+However, the venue and date of the next meeting shall be considered at the previous meeting to facilitate participants’ travel arrangements.

 3.3.
 Meetings will be hosted either by invitation of a WG member, or at the IHO Secretariat in Monaco.
 If more than one invitation is available, the venue will be agreed by vote at the earliest opportunity.